in8ly/cosmic-egg-hunt/README.md

 - JavaScript (for game logic)
 - HTML + CSS (for layout and styling)

+## Cosmic Reflection 💭
+Before you begin your cosmic journey, take a moment to consider:
+- What challenge are you currently facing?
+- As you collect cosmic virtues, reflect on how each might help with your situation
+- Notice which virtue resonates most strongly with you

+Share your insights in the comments below! ✨

 This project is a special tribute to family, new traditions, and a little cosmic magic. 💖
 (Coded by Grok and Trouble Shooted by Co-Pilot and Claude Sonnet 3.5 and 3.7)